Mar 1, 2015

 Construction has closed N. 200th St. between Aurora Village Transit Center and Aurora Ave (Hwy 99).
 This construction will take place all hours until late August or Septemb...

 Get Email & Text Alerts what's this?

 Community Transit commuter fares to Seattle are based on distance.
 Customers who board "North/East" of Everett pay a higher fare for commutes into Seattle than customers who board in the "South/Everett" area.

-If you ride a commuter route within Snohomish County only you are eligible to pay local fare for that trip, but be sure to notify the driver before tapping your ORCA card - otherwise the farebox will automatically charge the commuter rate.
+If you ride a commuter route within Snohomish County only, you are eligible to pay local fare for that trip-- just be sure to notify the driver before tapping your ORCA card - otherwise the farebox will automatically charge the commuter rate.

 |Service Category|| Adult |

 |Commuter-South/Everett||$4.00||$3.00||$2.00||$144 / $108 / $72|